HaniHatim/STM32_Blink_LED/README.md

-# STM32 Onboard LED Blink - First Project
+# STM32 Beginner Series #1 – Blink Onboard LED with GPIO

 Welcome to our first STM32 project! 🎉